byerlikaya/SqlBackupToS3/README.md

-# Sql Backup to S3
+# Sql Backup to Amazon S3
 #### Backup the database, zip it and upload it to s3.

 ![GitHub Workflow Status (with event)](https://img.shields.io/github/actions/workflow/status/byerlikaya/SqlBackupToS3/dotnet.yml)